-A Python wrapper for the RtMidi C++ library written with Cython.
+A Python binding for the RtMidi C++ library implemented using Cython.

 Here’s a quick example of how to use python-rtmidi to open the first available MIDI output port and send a middle C note on MIDI channel 1:

 import time import rtmidi midiout = rtmidi.MidiOut() available_ports = midiout.get_ports() if available_ports: midiout.open_port(0) else: midiout.open_virtual_port("My virtual output") note_on = [0x90, 60, 112] # channel 1, middle C, velocity 112 note_off = [0x80, 60, 0] midiout.send_message(note_on) time.sleep(0.5) midiout.send_message(note_off) del midiout